kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/iterating-strings@PC-azlCZ6wDCn1_nRyhUn.md

 # Iterating Strings

-Iterating over strings in Go using `for range` automatically handles UTF-8 decoding and provides Unicode code points (runes) rather than individual bytes.
-This is important for properly handling international characters and emojis.
-The loop gives you the byte index and the rune value at each position.
-If you need to work with individual bytes instead of runes, you can convert the string to a byte slice first.
-Understanding string iteration is crucial for text processing, validation, and building applications that work correctly with international text and various character encodings.
+Iterate over strings with `for range` to get runes (Unicode code points) not bytes.
+Returns index and rune value.
+Direct indexing `str[i]` gives bytes.
+Use `[]rune(str)` to convert to rune slice for random access.
+Important for Unicode handling.